nithyapandurangan/ElevateHome/README.md

 ```
 <p>
-  If server receives any get request it responds by saying it is alive
+  If the server receives any get request it responds by saying it is alive
 </p>